fioritracker/help/docs/core/SPS02/main.md

 - Intuitive view on application's details
 - Clarity on responsibility with unique stream ownership
 - Link between apps and catalogs
-- Apps and catalogs linkage to other types of information (available as extensions): roles, test users, change requests, comments, change history records, implementation and test status, actual system information values and app's usage statistics
+- Apps and catalogs linkage to other types of information (available as extensions): roles, test users, change requests, comments, change history records, implementation and test status, actual system information values and app usage statistics

 Fiori Tracker Core contains the following applications: